osmus/teachosm.org/sotmus/index.md

 * OpenStreetMap: The Project
 * Intro to editing OSM
 * Conducting field work
-* Tools to assess quality (Overpass Turbo) and assign credit
+* Tools to assess quality and assign credit
 * Organizing and event: How-To
-* focus on refining educational (pedacological) aspects of teaching mapping OpenStreetMap
-  * Mapping guided historical trails (architectural walking tours)
-  * Street-level Survey (e.g. DC GreatStreets)
-  * MapGive/HOT  (e.g. meeting humanitarian needs)

-Mapping has applicability across many fields and communities of interest, and can used to document, archive, plan and contribute to both local and international initiatives.
-During this workshop we will demonstrate a training program, which will incorporate hands-on mapping in the OSM environment.
-We would like to see other instructors replicate this mapping program for their particular discipline and curricular needs.
+* Using the TeachOSM for High School modules in your class

 ## Detailed Outline of Teacher Workshop

-You’ve heard about OpenStreetMap, but how can you make use of it to teach geography?
-This is a half-day workshop aimed at teachers and who would like to incorporate OpenStreetMap into their classes, but open to anyone who would like to teach OpenStreetMap or
+Mapping in OpenStreetMap is a singularly valuable activity, but how can you make use of it to teach geography?
+This is a one-day workshop aimed at teachers and who would like to incorporate OpenStreetMap into their classes, but open to anyone who would like to teach open mapping techniques.

 At the end of this workshop you should be able to: